m-lab/website/_posts/blog/2018-11-09-pt-bug-remediation.md

   - platform
 ---

-In December 2017, M-Lab was notified of oddities in the Paris Traceroute data.
+In December 2017, M-Lab was notified of oddities in the Paris Traceroute data, which we then [wrote about in January 2018]({{site.baseurl}}/blog/pt-bug/).
 Upon investigation, a bug in the Paris Traceroute code was identified.
 The bug caused bad measurement data in 2.7% of the traceroutes since July 2016.
 <!--more-->

 The M-Lab team is doing development to work around the bug in several ways: